-This contest requires students under the age of 18 by September 30 of the school year in which the contest is held and who are educated in the United States, Canada or the Caribbean to compose a 700- to 800-word essay around a central idea.
+This contest requires students under 18 as of October 1, 2015 and who are educated in the United States, Canada or the Caribbean to compose a 700- to 800-word essay around a central idea.
 The contest is designed to develop writing and critical thinking skills.
 One scholarship of $2,500 per District is awarded by Optimist International each year.
 For more information, click here.

-The Oratorical Contest is open to students under the age of 18 by September 30 of the school year in which the contest is held and who are educated in the United States, Canada or the Caribbean.
+The Oratorical Contest is open to students under 18 as of October 1, 2015 and who are educated in the United States, Canada or the Caribbean.
 Students are required to prepare a 4- to 5-minute speech on a pre-assigned topic.
 This contest is designed to assist youth in gaining public speaking experience and provide them with an opportunity to compete for a scholarship.
 For more information, click here.

 Communication Contest for the Deaf and Hard of Hearing